microsoft/debug-gym/README.md

 > [!WARNING]
 > When using open-sourced LLMs, e.g., via vLLM, you need to correctly setup `HF_TOKEN` required by the tokenizer.

+### Docker
+Because Froggy can interact with terminal, we strongly recommend to run Froggy inside docker container to keep your system safe (be default).
+That being said, Froggy can be specified to use your local terminal in config file.
+To use docker, you need to setup docker in your system first.

 ## System Design